georgejkaye/georgejkaye.github.io/index.md

 I play the piano, enjoy train journeys and walks down canals, and (unfortunately) support Arsenal.

+I'm also currently School of Computer Science Cookie Break admin!

 I occasionally take photos of pretty things and put them on [Instagram](https://www.instagram.com/georgejkaye/).

 Here are some [pictures](/pictures) of me!